Safe use of metal turning lathes

 Employees can become entangled in pulleys, belts or gears when lathe is in operation.

 Ensure exposed drive mechanisms are guarded at the front and back of the lathe.
+The guard cover should be interlocked to prevent any unsafe access.

 - Hazard: Lathe controls can only be reached by passing hand through working zone